Sunvalley Shopping Center: History

-In 1991, the mall completed a two-year $40 million renovation which included installing 198 skylights, Italian marble walkways, and chrome and glass railings.
+In 1991, the mall completed a two-year $40 million renovation that included installing 198 skylights, Italian marble walkways, and chrome and glass railings.

 In 2012, Sunvalley Shopping Center completed a multimillion-dollar renovation that included new mall entrances with illuminated signage, seating, and landscaping.
 Parking amenities were also enhanced with energy-efficient LED lighting on the upper east parking deck, new exterior directional signage, and landscaping.
-Inside the center, the central grand court area was completely renovated with the addition of Wi-fi, device charging, and a full-service customer service desk.
+Inside the center, the central grand court area was completely renovated with the addition of Wi-Fi, device charging, and a full-service customer service desk.
 The amount of seating throughout the center was doubled and new faux landscaping was installed.

 In 2016, the mall opened a new food court containing restaurants such as Chicken Connection, Charleys Philly Steaks, and Lotus Express.
-Round 1 (an entertainment center) opened in the former Sports Authority space.
+ROUND1, an entertainment center, opened in the former Sports Authority space.

 On May 24, 2021, the Concord Police Department responded to a shooting inside the Sunvalley Shopping Center.
-CBS affiliate KPIX reported that only one was injured, and the entire shopping center was placed on lockdown initially.
+CBS affiliate KPIX-TV reported that only one was injured, and the entire shopping center was placed on lockdown initially.
 Local authorities reported that the suspect had fled, reporting that there is no danger to patrons or mall employees.
 One victim, a young black male, was seen on surveillance video being loaded into an ambulance.
 The Concord Police Department later tweeted saying that "there is no danger to the mall at that moment, and were under investigation".

-On December 31, 2021 a second shooting was reported leaving one person injured.
+On December 31, 2021 a second shooting was reported, leaving one person injured.
 The gunman has not been arrested.
 Sun Valley was put on lockdown and remained closed for the night.
-It later reopened the next morning.
+It reopened the next morning.